Stability Analysis of Cosmological Perturbations in the Bumblebee Model: Parameter Constraints and Gravitational Waves: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Shan-Ping Wu and Chen Tan for useful discussions.
-This work is supported in part by the National Key Research and Development Program of China (Grant No. 2021YFC2203003), the National Natural Science Foundation of China (Grants No. 12475056, No. 123B2074, and No. 12247101), the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799), the 111 Project (Grant No. B20063), and the Department of Education of Gansu Province: Outstanding Graduate ``Innovation Star" Project (Grant No. 2025CXZX-153).
+This work is supported in part by the National Key Research and Development Program of China (Grant No. 2021YFC2203003), the National Natural Science Foundation of China (Grants No. 12475056, No. 123B2074, and No. 12247101), Gansu Province's Top Leading Talent Support Plan, the Fundamental Research Funds for the Central Universities (Grant No. lzujbky-2025-jdzx07), the Natural Science Foundation of Gansu Province (No. 22JR5RA389 and No. 25JRRA799), the 111 Project (Grant No. B20063), and the Department of Education of Gansu Province: Outstanding Graduate ``Innovation Star" Project (Grant No. 2025CXZX-153).